 A Veteran who received a Purple Heart.

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Surviving Spouse) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or mothers of Veterans Both a Mother and a Spouse (including Surviving Spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.

-South Carolina Public Employees Receive Credit in State Retirement System for Military Service: An active member of one of the retirement systems administered by the South Carolina Public Employee Benefit Authority may also establish up to six years of service credit for any period of military service for which he or she does not already have service credit in one of the correlated defined benefit plans.
+South Carolina Public Employees Receive Credit in State Retirement System for Military Service: An active member of the South Carolina Retirement System (SCRS) may purchase up to six years of service credit for any period of service in the U.S. Armed Forces.
+They are not eligible to purchase service credit if they already have service credit in SCRS, Police Officer Retirement System or the General Assembly Retirement System.

 Your work history for the past 18 months including: